 To apply for JTC land or canteens, applicants need to submit the following documents:

-- Business Proposal: A detailed plan outlining the intended use of the property, operational requirements, and business activities.
+Business Proposal: A detailed plan outlining the intended use of the property, operational requirements, and business activities.
+For competitive properties, demonstrating alignment with Singapore’s industrial strategy and economic development goals can strengthen your application.

-- Legal Documentation: Relevant business registration documents and any necessary licenses.
+Legal Documentation: Relevant business registration documents and any necessary licenses, including industry-specific permits (such as SFA licenses for food operators).

 Key Timelines and Approval Stages